How To Pick The Best Ceiling Paint

 So many of the questions I receive are concerns over wall paint colors.
 The next thing people want to know is “what color should we paint the ceiling?”

 Is white the best ceiling paint color?

 My personal “go to” wall and ceiling color is Benjamin’s Moore’s Decorator’s White.
-In fact, we used this through out our whole house in Florida, including the ceilings!
+In fact, we tend to use this popular color quite a lot.